 If you are considering the Teacher Certification Program after you complete your bachelor's degree at UW Tacoma, there are benefits to including the Teaching, Learning and Justice Minor in your undergraduate plan.
-This minor is offered by Interdisciplinary Arts and Sciences but is open to all undergraduate students at UW Tacoma.
+This minor is offered by School of Interdisciplinary Arts and Sciences but is open to all undergraduate students at UW Tacoma.

 - Teachers make a good salary with great benefits!
 Mid career teachers make an average of $60,000 in Washington